May 29, 2012 –

 MAYETTA: The Potawatomi Tribal Police Department received high praise from Barry Grissom, the U.S. Attorney in Kansas, and the PBPN Tribal Council for thoroughly investigating and cooperating with other law enforcement agencies that contributed to a plea of no contest from a man in a child rape case.

-A press release issued from Grissom’s office said that Trent Robinson, 51, pleaded no contest in Jackson County District Court to a charge of raping a child under 14 years of age that occurred on the reservation.
+A press release issued from Grissom’s office said that Trent Robinson, 51, pleaded no contest in Jackson County District Court to a charge of raping a child under 14 years of age that occurred on the common land.
 A judge found Robinson guilty and has set sentencing for June 27.

 Robinson was NOT a PBPN tribal member or a member of any tribe, as was erroneously reported in the Topeka Capital-Journal on May 25.
 A retraction was issued by the newspaper the following day after officials from the Tribal administration notified them about the misinformation.